karmaniverous/blog/_posts/2022-09-17-how-to-run-an-event-that-doesnt-suck.md

 Simply put, an event's format is a plan for the event, expressed in units of time.
 For example, every episode of *Saturday Night Live* follows [this exact format](https://snl.fandom.com/wiki/Saturday_Night_Live_Episode_Synopsis).
 The format is so consistent that, in 45 years of weekly run time, the show only deviated from its published format [*nine times*](https://www.ranker.com/list/every-time-snl-changed-its-format/dave-schilling).

-Imagine trying to figure out what to do with 67 minutes of non-commercial air time every Saturday night.
+Imagine trying to figure out what to do with 67 minutes of non-commercial air time, with tens of millions of viewers, EVERY Saturday night.
 That is a HUGELY complex problem!

 Compare that with trying to fill just the five-minute opening monologue segment.
 Still not trivial, obviously... but also a MUCH simpler challenge than the whole!